 - Complete the application form here and email to firstname.lastname@example.org

-- You’ll be invited for a telephone or Zoom interview within 3 weeks of receipt of application
+- You’ll be invited for a telephone or Zoom interview.
+Interviews usually take place in the spring

 - Upon offer of a place you have up to two weeks to accept your place and pay your deposit of £295.
 Please note that this is a non-refundable deposit.

 Be aware that places are limited and are given on a first come basis.